kvora1008/Forensics_Labs/README.md

-# This folder contains the reports that were created during forensics.
+# This repository contains the reports that were created during forensics.